Corinthian-Casuals F.C.: History

-The club was established in 1939 as a merger of amateur clubs Corinthian and Casuals.
+The club was established in 1939 as a merger of amateur clubs Corinthian (founded in 1882) and Casuals (1883).
 The new club played a single match before football was suspended due to World War II.
 After the war the club took Casuals' place in the Isthmian League.
 In 1953–54 they won the Surrey Senior Cup, beating Epsom 2–0 in the final.
 Two seasons later they reached the final of the FA Amateur Cup; after a 1–1 draw against Bishop Auckland at Wembley Stadium, the club lost the replay at Ayresome Park 4–1.
 They reached the semi-finals of the competition the following season, losing 4–2 to Wycombe Wanderers.
 In 1965–66 the club reached the first round of the FA Cup for the first time, losing 5–1 at home to Third Division Watford.

 The late 1960s and early 1970s saw Corinthian-Casuals struggling in the league, finishing bottom in 1968–69 and then for four consecutive seasons between 1970–71 and 1973–74, after which the club were relegated to Division Two, which had been created in 1973.
 The division was renamed Division One in 1977, and the club were relegated again (to the renamed Division Two) at the end of the 1977–78 season.
 In 1983–84 they reached the first round of the FA Cup for the second time, drawing 0–0 with Fourth Division Bristol City and losing the replay 4–0.
 At the end of the season the club were excluded from the Isthmian League after new groundsharing rules were introduced, resulting in a drop into the Premier Division of the Spartan League.
 Their first season in the league saw them relegated to the Senior Division, but they went on to win the division at the first attempt, the club's first ever league title, to earn an immediate return to the Premier Division.